$M_{0,5}$: Towards the Chabauty-Kim method in higher dimensions: The geometric step

 We turn to the second clause of the proposition.
 Equations \ref{cc6}(B) and (C) show explicitly how all coefficients of $c^\sharp f_\la$ in equation \ref{cc6}(A) are determined by the values $\phi^\rho_\la$ for $\rho \in \Si$ an individual letter.
-Alternatively, \footnote{temp: We've added the referee's argument here, which is much simpler and clearer than ours.} this is just an immediate consequence of the fact that the elements $f_\la$ for $\la \in \Lambda_{\ge -\infty}$ form an algebra basis of $\pi^\PL$ on the one hand, and that the elements $\rho \in \Si$ form a free set of generators for the prounipotent group $\pi(\Si)$ on the other.
+Alternatively, this is just an immediate consequence of the fact that the elements $f_\la$ for $\la \in \Lambda_{\ge -\infty}$ form an algebra basis of $\pi^\PL$ on the one hand, and that the elements $\rho \in \Si$ form a free set of generators for the prounipotent group $\pi(\Si)$ on the other.
 The fact that the generators are not elements of the group may cause some confusion, so we take the time to spell out the existence: given elements $a^\rho_\la \in R$ as in the proposition, we define

 to be the unique homomorphism such that

 whenever the half-weights of $\rho$ and $\la$ are equal, and $=0$ otherwise.
 Here, as usual, we regard $(\Lie c)(\rho)$ as belonging to the universal enveloping algebra of $\pi^\PL$, and the bracket refers to the natural pairing between the coordinate ring and the universal enveloping algebra.
 This completes the proof of Proposition \ref{cccoeffs}.